The tendency to make the one female character

 - Ironically enough Mint is very proud of her dropkick and it's her first resort in cutscenes on anything that she can get near to, even things that she would be better off nuking from a distance.

-- In Disgaea, Etna's default weapon is a spear (semi-ranged) and she is shown using a gun in cutscenes.
+- In Disgaea: Hour of Darkness, Etna's default weapon is a spear (semi-ranged) and she is shown using a gun in cutscenes.
 However, she's still much more melee-oriented than Flonne, the White Magician Girl / Archer / Battle Mage.
 The female Player Mooks have a variety of proficiencies as well depending on job class.

 - It's inverted for the humans, however: Captain Gordon, Defender of Earth! uses a gun and Jennifer uses her fists.